 Indonesia’s constitution is known as Pancasila.
 It gives freedom of religion, but requires those religions to be monotheistic.
 Because of this, Balinese Hindus have reinforced the monotheistic aspect of Hinduism.
 Hindu monotheists believe in one supreme god, with the other gods just being manifestations of him.
 In Sanskrit, this god is named Acintya, but Indonesians know him as Tunggal or Sanghyang Widi Wasa, which is actually the more common name among modern Balinese.
 Tunggal holds the same concept as Brahman, and he is the supreme god in Indonesian puppetry (wayang).
 Tunggal is often associated with the sun god, and in most pictures, there are flames around him.
 Prayers and offerings are not given directly to Tunggal, but to other manifestations of him.

-Although most Indonesian Hindus are Balinese, Hinduism can be found in other areas.
+Although most Indonesian Hindus are Balinese, Hinduism is also found in other areas.
 The Tengger in East Java are also Hindu.
 The Tengger’s Hinduism is a little different from the Balinese.
 Their traditions are based on Hindu practices from the Majapahit era.
 The Manusela also practice Hinduism.
 They live in the Maluku Islands.